NHL cutting isolation time to 5 days, change applies in US

-The NHL is following other leagues and the CDC by cutting COVID-19 isolation times to five days under certain conditions and where it is allowed by local laws.
+The NHL is following other leagues and U.S. government guidance by cutting COVID-19 isolation times for players and personnel to five days under certain conditions and where it is allowed by local laws.

 The change went into effect Wednesday and applies only in the U.S. because of stricter pandemic regulations in Canada.
-The league has 25 teams based in the U.S. and seven in Canada and on Tuesday postponed nine games scheduled for north of the border because of attendance limits imposed by provincial governments.
+The league has 25 teams based in the U.S. and seven in Canada; earlier this week, the NHL postponed nine games in Canada because of attendance limits imposed by provincial governments.

-Deputy Commissioner Bill Daly confirmed the new protocols, which were first reported by Daily Faceoff.
-They apply for 14 days, at which time league and players’ association officials will reconvene to review the situation.
+The league and NHL Players’ Association agreed to the updated protocols, which apply for the next two weeks before they are reviewed.

+”While the changes apply on a league-wide basis, all personnel will still have to comply with the applicable health and safety regulations in their jurisdictions, including the federal and provincial COVID health and safety mandates in Canada, which may be more restrictive than the protocol,” the NHL and NHLPA said in a joint statement.

 Players, coaches and staff who tested positive for the coronavirus can return after five days if symptoms are gone or resolving themselves with a negative PCR test or two negative rapid test results taken more than two hours apart.